 Syracuse and Upstate New York house a rich history of monumental movements & accomplishments that have shaped not only our country's culture but our constitutional rights.
 Celebrate the courage & determination of brave women throughout history & discover the lives of those who have called Syracuse home.

-Matilda Joslyn Gage House & Museum
+Matilda Joslyn Gage Center

 Fayetteville Cemetery